alvarezrrj/alirey/README.md

 Note: CreateBookingRequest is currently retrieving config as if there were only one admin managing the app.
 Therapist_id should be included in create booking form in a multi-admin scenario.
 Other places where this happens:
 - BookingController::getData()
 - UserCreateBookingRequest::rules()

+A toggle switch allows admin (and only admin) to select between creating a booking and creating a single slot holiday, which creates an entry in the bookings table with the user set to him/herself and the is_booking flag set to false, effectively disabling bookings for that day/time

 When admin creates a new booking for a non existing user, an acount is opened with a random password.
 If user desires to access their account, they can be sent a password reset email from users table on admin panel.